-For the price of a CBX1000, you could get a brand new Suzuki Hayabusa, an equally collectable Ducati superbike (something like a Ducati 1198S Superbike, probably even in Tricolore livery), or any other number of current or future classics.
-Heck, you could get a few Honda Fireblades of various flavours.
+For the price of a CBX1000, you could get a brand-new Suzuki Hayabusa, an equally collectible Ducati superbike (something like a Ducati 1198S Superbike, probably even in Tricolore livery), or any other number of current or future classics.
+Heck, you could get a few Honda FireBlades of various flavours.

 So it’s up to you to decide if that’s where you want to send your dollars.